A Skeleton Key?

 Then the house lights come up, the music stops and visitors are left thoroughly metagrobolized and in a happy-state of utter bewilderment.

-Indeed, the power of Musée Patamécanique (or one of them) may reside precisely in the primordial confusion that it sows.
-Through an inspired reimagining of the phantasmagoria coupled with a deliberate and thorough invocation of pataphysics* this unlikely little museum maintains the uncanny ability to confound habitual attitudes towards sense-making and open the way for perceiving the very Pataphysical (that is to say the very real but also the very imaginary) underpinnings our so-called reality.
+Indeed, power of Musée Patamécanique (or one of them?) may reside precisely in the primordial confusion that it sows.
+Through an inspired reimagining of the phantasmagoria coupled with a deliberate and thorough invocation of Pataphysics* this unlikely little museum maintains the uncanny ability to confound habitual attitudes towards sense-making and offer a very Pataphysical critique of culture and consciousness that is both playful and profound.

 Meanwhile, back at Patamechanics Hall...